Ange Webster

 I took up women’s rugby and went on to have a successful 10-year career in the sport.
 Injury led me to further university study, this time at Waikato University to undertake a specialised programme in Industrial relations and Human Resource Management and Organisational Psychology.

 In the year 2000, I was recruited along with a small number of graduates to specialise in the Employment Relations Act, and provide specific and timely employment advice to employers, employees, and unions across Aotearoa.
-I have successfully facilitated and supported the resolution of hundreds of employment matters for people over the past 25 years.
+I have successfully facilitated and supported the resolution of hundreds of employment matters for people across the nation over the past 25 years.

 In 2014 I studied a Post Graduate Diploma in Teaching and Learning through the University of Canterbury and secured my first teaching job at Mount Intermediate, then Te Akau ki Papamoa and finally as a relief teacher at Mount Maunganui College.
 I was actively involved in Education Governance throughout my children’s education.
 I have been the licensee for Kohanga Reo, Chairperson, secretary and treasurer for our Kindergarten and was Chairperson of the Mount Maunganui College Board for over 6 years.
-I remain a member of that board.

 I am a mum to a blended whanau of 7 kids, current ages ranging from 16 – 34 years old, and nanny to 4 gorgeous mokopuna.
 I value education and every opportunity to learn and grow.
 My whanau experienced a mixture of Kohanga Reo, Kindergarten, Playcentre, English medium schools, Kura Kaupapa- Maori schools and University.